Safety Net Services

 - Linkages to community & mainstream services

 BFHP has the longest running free, weekday community meal program in the City of Berkeley.
 Our guests include those who are homeless and/or unemployed but also many who have housing and jobs and who depended on the program in order to free up income to cover other essentials like rent and utilities.
-Our community meal is served by our many volunteers and is held at:
+Our community meal is served by our many dedicated volunteers.

 Where: Lutheran Church of the Cross, 1744 University Ave, Berkeley, 94703